flutter/website/_includes/setup/ios-setup.md

 ### Deploy to iOS devices

-To deploy your Flutter app to a physical iOS device, you’ll need some additional tools, an account, and a profile:
+To deploy your Flutter app to a physical iOS device, you’ll need some additional tools, an Apple account, and follow a few steps for physical device deployment from Apple:

 1. Install [homebrew](http://brew.sh/).
 1. Open the terminal and run these commands to install the tools for deploying Flutter apps to